lkopacz/a11y-with-lindsey/src/pages/data-viz-a11y-bar-chart/index.md

 ## Adding more context

-I used [Heather Migliorisi's graph CodePen](https://codepen.io/hmig/pen/MeJKee) as inspiration for this post.
-While technically we have given screen readers a text version of our visualizations, I noticed her amazing use of ARIA to add more context to the graph.
-I'm going to take some of the same principles she did and apply them to this graph with d3 (she wrote her's in straight SVG).
+I used [Heather Migliorisi’s graph CodePen](https://codepen.io/hmig/pen/MeJKee) as inspiration for this post.
+As it is now, screen readers have a text version of our visualizations.
+However, I noticed her fantastic use of ARIA to add more context to her graph.
+I’m going to take some of the same principles she did and apply them to this graph with d3 (she wrote her’s in straight SVG).

 The first thing I am going to do is add a title to my SVG.